Next year's Tobacco Festival will be on October 28, 2023.

 The parade starts at Pennington Middle School and ends at Lee Bank.
-Parade participants meet in the Pennington Middle School parking lot an hour before the parade.
+Parade participants meet in the Pennington Middle School parking lot before the parade.

-Crafter's Alley is down Main Street, and artists can show off their homemade arts and crafts.
-Food vendors and a stage are set up in the Pennington Pharmacy parking lot, and bounce houses are located behind the Verizon store.
+Crafter's Alley is down Main Street, and artists can show off their homemade crafts and art.
+Food vendors and a stage are set up in the Pennington Pharmacy parking lot, and bounce houses are located behind the Verizon building.